sequentialread/pow-captcha/README.md

 This route does 4 things:

   1. If it was a `POST` request, call the `Verify` endpoint to ensure that a valid captcha challenge and nonce were posted.
+    - see `validateCaptcha` on line 202.
   2. If it was a *valid* `POST` request, add the posted `item` string to the global list variable `items`.
   3. Check if the global `captchaChallenges` list is running out, if it is, kick off a background process to grab more from the `GetChallenges` API.
+    - see `loadCaptchaChallenges` on line 155.
   4. Consume one challenge string from the global `captchaChallenges` list variable and output an HTML page containing that challenge.

 The captcha API (`GetChallenges` and `Verify`) was designed this way to optimize the performance of your application; instead of calling something like *GetCaptchaChallenge* for every single request, your application can load batches of captcha challenges asychronously in the background, and always have a challenge loaded into local memory & ready to go.